Skip to main content

 • Post-split deduction (agent to third party): Expenses the agent pays to a third party.
 Creates a separate bill payable to that third party.

-• Post-split deduction (agent to broker): Money the agent pays to the broker.
-No separate bill is created - this is simply deducted from the agent's commission.
+• Post-split deduction (agent to broker): An amount deducted from the commission after the commission split.
+This can be paid to any designated party.
+No separate bill is created; the amount is deducted from the commission.

 Payments & Adjustments